containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.recommendations.ListPodRecommendationsRequest"></a>

 ### ListPodRecommendationsRequest
-Represents a request for listing recommendations of pods
+Represents a request for listing recommendations of pods.

 | Field | Type | Label | Description |